andredms/packet-scripting/main.md

 >-e: specify filters (e.g. -e ‘ip.src == 192.168.50.1’)

-Often, you’ll need to add some extra formatting via piping in tr, awk or xxd commands.
+Often, you’ll need to add some extra formatting via piping in ``tr``, ``awk`` or ``xxd`` commands.
 If you want to get one continuous stream of characters with TShark newline characters will need to be deleted:

 ```tshark -r ‘capture.pcap’ -T fields -e ‘ip.src== 192.168.50.1’ | tr -d “\n”```